JoshuaDonnelly/GCA2-IoT-PocketChef/README.md

 - The code runs and doesn’t break existing functionality.
 - The logic is clean and maintainable.
 - The changes match the project’s style and structure.
-- Tests pass (if the project has them).

 ## 4. Approval